Information and Practice Services

 The Patient Services Team may direct you towards eConsult to save you waiting for a telephone call from a GP, where appropriate.

 Please support our GPs by helping them to maintain a managable workload and give eConsult a try!

 HOW TO CONTACT US Tel: 01363 82333 Our telephone lines are available from 8.00am - 6.00pm.
 Calls outside of this time will be answered by the NHS 111 service.
-The NHS 111 service are able to provide medical advice and information on where to seek treatment when the practice is closed.
+The NHS 111 service can provide medical advice and information on where to seek treatment when the practice is closed.

-DISPENSARY TELEPHONE LINE Tel: 01363 82749 Our dispensary team are available to help you with your enquiries between 11am-1pm and 3pm - 5.30pm.
-Please telephone the dispensary team direct on their dedicated line 01363 82749, the administration team are unable to assist with medication queries, please do not phone the main practice number as his causes delay to patients seeking medical care.
-Thank you.
+DISPENSARY TELEPHONE LINE Tel: 01363 82749 Our dispensary team are available to help you with your enquiries between 8 am and 12noon..
+Please telephone the dispensary team direct on their dedicated line 01363 82749.

 Do you struggle to get an appointment with a GP due to your working hours?

 Has there been a time when a quick chat on the phone with the GP might have helped but you can't take calls in the middle of the day?